Amber Leitz, MSHA

 Amber graduated with honors from the University of California, Santa Barbara with a degree in Psychology and a minor in English Literature.
 She was an active member of the Psi Chi International Honor Society in Psychology.
 During her time at UCSB, she was also a writer for the university newspaper, The Daily Nexus, and volunteered at the Habitat for Humanity Restore.

-To continue her love of learning and growth, Amber enrolled in the CSUN Health Administration Graduate Program and is scheduled to graduate in 2020.
-She is excited to bring what she learns to the practice and continue to offer the best administrative support with leadership, critical thinking, and communication.
+To continue her love of learning and growth, Amber enrolled in the CSUN Health Administration Graduate Program and completed the program in 2020.
+She is excited to bring what she learned to the practice and continue to offer the best administrative support with leadership, critical thinking, and communication.

 Amber's responsibilities include scheduling new patients and follow-up visits for existing patients, managing insurance claims and communicating with patients regarding billing and insurance issues, and managing other interoffice workings.

-Melissa's responsibilities include scheduling new patients and follow-up visits for existing patients, taking vital signs, and communicating messages between physicians and patients.
-She is fluent in both English and Spanish.
+Noemi's responsibilities include scheduling new patients and follow-up visits for existing patients, taking vital signs, and communicating messages between physicians and patients.

 Brianna graduated CSUN with her bachelor's degree in Public Health.
 In her time at CSUN, she was part of an organization called the Matadors for Wellness peer health education program.
 In this program, she had the opportunity to become a peer health educator on campus and present on various health topics pertaining specifically to the CSUN population.
 Brianna also had the opportunity to become a research assistant studying barriers to breastfeeding in African American women.
 In her spare time she likes to spend time with her puppy and play softball and basketball with her family and friends.

-Brianna's responsibilities include scheduling new patients and follow-up visits for existing patients, taking vital signs, and communicating messages between physicians and patients.
+Brianna's responsibilities include scheduling new patients and follow-up visits for existing patients, taking vital signs, performing point of care testing for patients receiving clozapine, and communicating messages between physicians and patients.

 Einstein, Ellie, and Sadie